hellowac/mapnik-wiki-zh-cn/Text-Rendering-Overview.md

+_(For textplacement branch)_
 ## Abstract
 This page aims to give an explanation of how all the parts in rendering a TextSymbolizer play together.
-(For textplacement branch)
+Only important functions and members are documented here.